seb-oss/green/libs/core/docs/code-splitting.md

 import type { GdsListbox } from '../../primitives/listbox'
 ```

-In this case, using simply `import { GdsListbox } from '../../primitives/listbox'` won't work, because typescript will strip out the actual code if it thinks we're only using the type.
-It can't tell if we're using the element in the template or not.
+In this case, using simply `import { GdsListbox } from '../../primitives/listbox'` won't work, because Typescript will strip out the actual code if it thinks we're only using the type.
+It can't tell if we're using the element in the template, and in this particular case, we're only using it for type inference, so the code would get stripped.
 To get around that, we import the code and the type separately.